samehmahmoud5515/MyProjects/README.md

 # MyProtfolio

-My Name is Sameh Al-Malah, an IOS devloper
+My Name is Sameh Al-Malah, I am a senior iOS/tvOS devloper.
+Also I worked as Android developer and have many apps on play store.

 IOS projects